Ballroom Dancing = Partnership

 Jive is another type of International Latin that does not have Latin American roots.

-It is actually a very lively variation of the Jitterbug.
-It was mainly propagated during the early 1940′s by young people.
-For example, this type of Latin Dancing is actually rooted in different African-American origin dances, such as the Lindy Hop and the Boogie.
+It is a very lively variation of the Jitterbug.
+It was mainly propagated during the early 1940s ′s by young people.
+For example, this type of Latin Dancing is rooted in different African-American origin dances, such as the Lindy Hop and the Boogie.

 Moreover, it is a fast, rhythmical and swinging dance influenced by Rock & Roll, Boogie and the African/American Swing.
 The roots of the Jive are in New York, Harlem.
-In 1940, Jive was developed into the jitterbug, and thus, the English Jos Bradly and Alex Moore developed from that the International Competition Jive.
+In 1940, Jive was developed into a jitterbug, and thus, the English Jos Bradly and Alex Moore developed the International Competition Jive.

 Ballroom Dancing